-It is forbidden to use any transmission methods or any method disrupting other robots in any way.
+It is forbidden to use any transmission methods other than the communication between the CRCduino and CRCconnect during the heat.
+Any emission coming from the robot disrupting other robots, pilots or the public in any way is forbidden.

 2.1.4.
 Other Control Systems